cdklabs/construct-hub-webapp/docs/analytics.md

 **Required metrics:**

-- `visits.hub`: Number of distinct visits. (main page + package pages)
+- `visits.hub`: Number of distinct visits to the hub. (main page + package pages)

 ### Are users satisfied with the package pages?

 Continuous operation of construct libraries requires a reliable and clear source of documentation.
 This is offered by the specific package pages of the hub.
-We want to get a sense whether users find it helpful.
+We want to make sure users find it helpful.

 To answer this, we need to understand whether existing users are abandoning the package pages, or keep using it.
 Normally this is done by making sure that the amount of daily active users doesn't decrease over time.